 Do you see from these few examples the wisdom and perfect order of God’s dealings with us?
 Do you see that though you’ve been crying for deliverance, He hasn’t abandoned you or ignored your cries?
 Can you trust His love is great enough to accept you fully, yes fully, despite this sin in your life, while He works on these deeper, foundational issues of your heart?

-If you’d like more detailed teaching on these and other foundational issues, the Mighty Man Manual by Jon Snyder may be a great resource as it follows a progression of deliverance from foundational truths like these, growing in the love and grace of God, followed by teaching on dealing with temptations, then getting to the core issues and healing the heart wounds that keep us bound to sin and finally, living from freedom as we walk in the truth of our position in Christ.
+If you’d like more detailed teaching on these and other foundational issues, the Mighty Man Manual by Jon Snyder may be a great resource as it follows a progression of deliverance from foundational truths like these, growing in the love and grace of God, followed by teaching on dealing with temptations, then getting to the core issues and healing the heart wounds that keep us bound to sin and finally, living in freedom as we walk in the truth of our position in Christ.
 Real and lasting freedom from lust and pornographic addiction is God’s plan for every believer.
-For more information, visit mightymanministries.com.